 The CBI, which filed a chargesheet against Rao, Verma, his wife Anca Neascu and their firm Ganton India before a Delhi court on Friday, said that the handwriting on the classified notes which had been supplied by a former escrow fund manager of Verma, Edmond Allen, belonged to Rao.
 Verma and his wife were arrested in June this year and are currently in judicial custody.

 According to the chargesheet, Rao had been working with Ganton.
-The samples of his handwriting were sent to GEQD (Government Examiner of Questioned Documents), Shimla, for an opinion and Rao was questioned by the CBI.
-Probe is on against other MoD officials and a supplementary chargesheet will be filed soon, said the CBI.
+The samples of his handwriting were sent to GEQD (Government Examiner of Questioned Documents), Shimla, for an opinion, and Rao was questioned by the CBI.
+Probe is on against other MoD officials and a supplementary chargesheet will be filed soon, the CBI said.

 A party planned on the 60th birthday of a retired wing commander on November 22, 2011, is mentioned in detail.
 The guest list circulated internally within Ganton employees included seven serving three-star-level officers — most of them dealing with procurements in the Army and Air Force.
 Those named as guests included current Vice-Chief of Air Staff D C Kumaria, who was then heading the Western Command.
 Kumaria has clarified that he did not attend any party thrown by Rao.

 - 'Sophisticated' Indian cyberattacks targeted Pak military sites: Report

 - Talkative Li quoted Weber, Hegel, Jobs, said PM is large-hearted

 - Bihar food corp ends up with chaff as rice worth Rs 535 cr vanishes from mills

 - In 7 lucrative minutes on May 9, Sreesanth bowled 6 balls, bookie made Rs 2.5 cr